 Hiring your first employee is a significant milestone, and in addition to finding the right person for the job, you will need to comply with a number of state and federal requirements.
 Every person you hire will have to complete some paperwork, including tax forms and employment eligibility documentation.
 You will also need to consider what safety and workplace regulations you need to have in place before your first employee actually begins to work.

 You will have to take some initial steps to get formally set up as an employer.
-From applying for an EIN number so that your employees can be paid to comply with your state and local regulations and even posting some important (and required) documentation in your workplace, you will need to have some things completed before you can hire your first employee.
+From applying for an EIN number so that your employees can be paid, to complying with your state and local regulations, and even posting some important (and required) documentation in your workplace, you will need to have some things completed before you can hire your first employee.

 Once your business is ready to accept employees, you will need to set up an onboarding process that includes some required paperwork and forms.
 From the I-9 which proves your workers are eligible to be employed, to the W-4 which outlines your withholding responsibilities, you will need to repeat this process with each new member of your team.
 For each new hire, you need to complete the following things: